Arthritis Physiotherapy Treatment UK – Proven Pain Relief, Mobility Exercises & Expert Care

 The Role of Exercise in Arthritis

-Exercise is one of the most effective tools for managing arthritis symptoms.
-Strength training supports joints, aerobic exercise improves general health and pain regulation, mobility work reduces stiffness, and balance training lowers fall risk.
+Different forms of exercise serve different purposes.
+Strength training supports and offloads joints, aerobic exercise improves general health and pain control, mobility work reduces stiffness, and balance training lowers fall risk.
+Together, these forms of exercise support safer, more confident movement.

 Lifestyle Factors That Influence Arthritis Symptoms